ilenhanako/it-kid-book/infant/start_with_html.md

 _What is HTML!
 Is it some kind of weird psycho language?_

-No.HTML stands for Hyper Text Markup Link.
+No.HTML stands for Hyper Text Markup Language.
 HTML is a special type of file.HTML is just like a type of book.There are many different type of books.E.g.
 Fables,Biography,Cartoons etc.
 HTML is a computer language which is used to create your own website.